 A short walk

 A short walk to commemorate the withdrawal of the Allied troops to the River Rhine through the floodplains near the Oude Kerk in Oosterbeek.
-Every year, people can make the walk from the Monday after the Airborne March up until September 26.
+Every year, people can make the walk from the Monday after the Airborne March, this is the first Saturday in September, up until September 26.

 A tangible monument and the memory of what happened during the retreat of the English and Polish soldiers after the Battle of Arnhem have a clear educational character.
 A lesson plan has been made for the older primary school years which focusses on four themes:

 - The situation that the retreating soldiers found themselves in that night